|Lou von Salomé as a teenager|

 "Lebensgebet", Lou Andreas-Salomé

 Translated by Frank Beck

 Lou went on to become Rilke's "lover, mother and muse" and a pioneering psychoanalyst to whom Freud sometimes referred patients.
 A new film by Cordula Kablitz-Post tells the story of her life.
 Shown in theaters in Germany, Switzerland and Austria last year, it was released in Europe on Blu-ray/DVD in February.
-The film, which had its U.S. premiere in April 8 the Cleveland International Film Festival, will have its Canadian premiere in Waterloo, Ontario on May 31 and will be in cinemas across France on that date.
+A release in France followed this spring, and the film will come to theaters in the U.S. and Spain in April 2018 and is now available in the U.S. on Vimeo and Amazon.

 - VIDEO: Trailer for "In Love with Lou: A Philosopher's Life"